sagemath/trac_to_gh/Issue 4217.md

 # Issue 4217: notebook -- formatting of cells  beginning with "%hide %html" is not saved

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4217

 Original creator: mabshoff